pingswept/design-for-fab/content/logistics/projects.md

 Project due: Tuesday, February 11, at the start of class.
 Please email me a screenshot of your CAD model in folded and unfolded states by that time.

-# P2: Hidden mechanism box for kids

-Make a mechanism in a box that connects two opposing rods and survives exploration by kids.
-It should have the properties listed below.

-*   When you push rod A into the box, rod B moves into the box in a symmetrical fashion.
-When you pull A out, B emerges too.
-*   Rods A and B cannot be removed
-*   The top and sides of the box are opaque, hiding the mechanism.
-The top should not have fasteners if those fasteners would reveal the nature of the mechanism.
-*   The bottom is transparent, or in some way reveals the nature of the mechanism.
-*   The mechanism should be durable when exposed to kids.
-*   The mechanism should have a satisfying feel-- this might mean detents, no rattling, or smooth motion, but it depends on the mechanism.

-You will be given: 2 maple dowels, 3/8" in diameter and 8" long.

-Prototype due: Tuesday, January 28, at the start of class.
-The prototype should test the mechanism, but need not be sealed up.

-Project due: Tuesday, February 4, at the start of class.

 # P5: Human-powered vehicle

 Your mission is, as a team of 4, to build and test a human-powered vehicle that can traverse the course depicted in the diagram below.
 You start at the green line and end at the green star.